-An extensive series of analytical TESTS were performed to document the ability of the method to retain gradients and data field maxima/minima through advection.
-These tests not only quantified the computational efficiency of the LaGrangian approach and the ability of the approach to retain observed gradients and isolated maxima and minima, but also demonstrated that the technique eliminates amplitude and phase error biases associated with the advection of very small wavelength features which occur when using conventional Eulerian techniques.
-The cost/benefit diagram in Figure 2 also shows that an optimal time step for the LaGrangian technique is about 600-700 seconds. independent of data grid density.
+Extensive analytical tests were performed to document the ability of the method to retain gradients and data field maxima/minima through advection.
+These tests not only quantified the computational efficiency of the lagrangian approach and the ability of the approach to retain observed gradients and isolated maxima and minima, but also demonstrated that the technique eliminates amplitude and phase error biases associated with the advection of very small wavelength features which occur when using conventional Eulerian techniques.
+The cost/benefit diagram in Figure 2 shows that an optimal time step for the lagrangian technique is about 600-700 seconds, independent of data density.